Last Updated on January 9, 2021 by Julia Wilson

 - Pupils should be equal in size.

 - No signs of cloudiness, swelling or redness.

 Image Kelbv, Flickr

-One of the most common symptoms of an eye infection is discharge and/or swelling.
+Discharge and/or swelling are the most common symptomf of eye infections.
 The type of eye discharge can give your veterinarian an indication as to the type of infection your cat has.
 If the discharge is thick and mucousy, it is indicative of a bacterial infection.
 Clear discharge is more likely to be viral in nature.

 Other symptoms may also be present depending on the cause.